 - And much, much more.

-So if you are serious about wanting to play the guitar for a hobby, or a career, this book will get you started down the right track.
-And if you need more personal assistance, remember, that I offer private one-on-one guitar instruction.
+So, if you are serious about wanting to play the guitar for a hobby or a career, this book will get you started down the right track.
+If you need more personal assistance, remember that I offer private one-on-one guitar instruction.

 With over 20 years of teaching experience.
 Both online and in-person.
 I specialize in crafting customized lessons that cater to your musical journey.
 Even if you have no formal training.
 With your interest and availability, I can tailor our lessons to suit your pace and schedule.

 Whether you want to dive into the basics or explore different musical styles, I can guide you every step of the way.
-To get your first lesson scheduled, contact me today and we can set up a Free Consultation.
-I look forward to helping you embark on this new and exciting adventure.
+Just contact me at my website, and we can embark on this new and exciting adventure together.

 Sincerely, Dwayne Jenkins